albilaga/Toasty/README.md

 Toasty.Custom(yourContext, "I'm a custom Toast", yourIconDrawable, textColor, tintColor, duration, withIcon, true).Show();
 ```

 There are variants of each method, feel free to explore this library.
+Sample can be found inside the solution

 Screenshots
 --